rmissier/deonet-odoo-dev/README.md

 - SSH agent forwarding is enabled for secure access to private git repositories during build.
 - All configuration (database, Odoo, branches, paths) is managed via `.env`.
 - Addons and data are mounted as volumes for live development and persistence.
-- The Makefile automates code updates, branch management, container startup, and database restoration.
+- The Makefile automates all code updates, repository management, container startup, and database/filestore restoration.

 ## Customization

-- Add or change addon folders as needed (update `.env` and `docker-compose.yml` accordingly)
+- Add or change addon folders as needed (update `.env`, `docker-compose.yml`, and `odoo.conf` accordingly)
-- Adjust Odoo configuration in `config/odoo.conf`
+- Adjust Odoo configuration in `odoo.conf`
 - Use different branches for testing or feature development

 ## Troubleshooting